 - The rack workstation offers best-in-class workstation performance and provides the flexibility of up to 250W of doublewide GPUs, and scalability with up to 24 TB of storage.

-- With 3 PCIe slots, including an optional PCI slot, this workstation can tackle complex tasks with ease.
+- With 3 PCIe slots, including an optional PCI slot, this workstation can easily tackle complex tasks.

 - A range of NVIDIA Quadro professional GPUs is available.
 With the Quadro P6000, users benefit from 24GB of GDDR5X and powerful ultra-high-end graphics performance.